AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

       list.

-    * `findeligible O+ A+` : Finds all donors with the specified blood type(s) provided who are currently eligible to donate based on their date of birth and number of days since their last donation.
+    * `findeligible O+ A+` : Finds all donors with the specified blood type(s) provided who are currently eligible to donate based on their date of birth and number of days since their last donation [link](#features).

     * `clear`: Deletes the entire donation list and donation records list from the app.
 Note that this command can be used to delete all sample data from the app.